Table of Contents

 The COLA also helps future beneficiaries who have delayed receiving Social Security.
 If you're already eligible to collect early retirement benefits but have yet to apply for them, any cost-of-living adjustments in the meantime will be tacked on to your future benefit.
 For example, if you turned 62 this year, but don't claim retirement benefits until 2027, any COLAs between now and then will be applied to your eventual monthly benefit.

 While inflation has moderated slightly, consumers are still seeing the largest year-over-year price hikes since the early 1980s.
-As a result, the expected COLA for 2023 is expected to be even larger than the amount in 2022.
-The nonpartisan Senior Citizens League, for instance, projects the adjustment starting in January to be around 9.6%.3
+As a result, the COLA for 2024 is 2.5%, down from 2023 with a 3.2%.
+If this trend keeps occurring, consumers could see a possible lower COLA in 2025.2

 That may sound like welcome news to seniors and people with disabilities who depend heavily on Social Security benefits.
 However, even a historically large annual increase in payments may not be enough for some recipients to keep pace with rising prices.

 A relatively large increase in benefits could also have unintended consequences for certain recipients.
 For instance, people who receive substantial income from wages or investment income may have to pay taxes on their benefits for the first time — or see a larger share of their benefits become subject to taxes.
-Accordingly, joint filers who make between $32,000 and $44,000 in combined income may have to pay income tax on up to 50% of their benefits.5 If the combined income jumps above $44,000, they may have to pay tax on up to 85% of those benefits.
+Accordingly, filers who make between $25,000 (individually) and $32,000 (jointly) income may have to pay income tax on up to 50% of their benefits.4

 Bottom Line